sendwithus/vic-tech-events/README.md

 * [Camosun College Web & Social Media Meetup](https://www.meetup.com/Camosun-College-Social-Media-Meetup/):networking circle to discuss, explore, and navigate the expansive world of Social Media, WordPress, Mobile, Online Apps, and more.

+* [Canada Learning Code](https://www.canadalearningcode.ca/chapters/victoria/): Technology education for Canadians with programs for Ladies, Kids, Girls, Teens and Teachers.
+Educational experiences cover everything from introductory HTML & CSS, to WordPress, Python, Ruby, Responsive Design, Photoshop and more.

 * [con•cat](https://www.meetup.com/con-cat/): Community events for front end developers.
 Whether you focus more on css or javascript, prefer spaces over tabs, or code in Sublime/Vim (etc); we want to meet up!
 Our goal is to share, discuss, make connections and collaborate.

 * Cloud frivolities: Dev-ops, sys-admin, and infrastructure monthly meetup.